helsing-ai/buffrs/docs/src/guide/continuous-integration.md

 ## Continuous Integration

-To utilize continous integration for your Buffrs package (e.g. to automate code review and publishing of your packages) you can utilize the following templates for GitHub Actions and GitLab CI:
+To utilize continuous integration for your Buffrs package (e.g. to automate code review and publishing of your packages) you can utilize the following templates for GitHub Actions and GitLab CI:

 ### GitHub Actions